-Haydon began to take photography seriously after spending two weeks documenting the Calais refugee camp in October 2015.
-He then went on to photograph his travels in Europe, Asia, Africa and Central America while at university in London.
-During this time, he also assisted Vogue photographers at London Fashion Week and began to develop a fashion portfolio himself.
+Haydon began to pursue photography seriously after spending two weeks documenting the Calais refugee camp in October 2015.
+He then went on to photograph his travels in Europe, Asia, Africa and Central America while still studying at university in London.
+During this time, Haydon also assisted Vogue photographers at London Fashion Week and began to develop his own fashion portfolio.

-Towards the end of his second year at university in early 2018, he started to shoot at events and nightclubs around the capital, while continuing to work at London Fashion Week seasonally.
-In 2019 he focused on food photography, working in restaurants in London and documenting food culture around the world.
-During January 2020 Haydon was shooting both events and fashion weeks globally making his debut at Paris Fashion Week for the Men's Autumn/Winter season 2020.
+Towards the end of his second year at university in early 2018, Haydon started shooting at events and nightclubs around the capital while continuing to work at London Fashion Week on a seasonal basis.
+Haydon’s focus shifted to food photography in 2019 as he not only worked with a wide array of restaurants in London but also travelled abroad on multiple occasions to document food culture on a more global scale.
+In January 2020, Haydon shot events and fashion weeks globally, making his debut at Paris Fashion Week for the Men's Autumn/Winter season 2020.

-Clients: Uniqlo, Champion, Jo Malone, John Lewis, Carhartt, Havana Club, Fentimans, Patrón, NTS Radio, Charles Jeffrey, Craig Green, Halpern, Kiko Kostadinov, Feng Chen Wang, Fabric, DHP Family, The Columbo Group, Day Zero Festival, University of London, InDigital Media, Fashion One TV, Thomas De Cruz Media, Tonic Comms, Gerber Comms, Kapranos, Full Fat, MJMK, Truman Brewery and more.
+Clients: Uniqlo, Champion, Jo Malone, John Lewis, Carhartt, Guinness, Havana Club, Fentimans, NTS Radio, Charles Jeffrey, Craig Green, Halpern, Kiko Kostadinov, Feng Chen Wang, Fabric, DHP Family, The Columbo Group, Day Zero Festival, University of London, InDigital Media, Fashion One TV, Thomas De Cruz Media, Tonic Comms, Gerber Comms, Kapranos, Full Fat, MJMK, Truman Brewery and more.